dermatologist/dhti/README.md

 ### 🚀 Start the container with the new conch
 `dhti-cli docker -u`

-### 🔄 (Optional) While developing you can copy the dist folder to a running container for testing
-`dhti-cli conch dev -d ../openmrs-esm-dhti-template -n openmrs-esm-dhti-template -c dhti-frontend-1`

 ### :clap: Access the Conch in OpenMRS and test the integration

 ### 🔁 Remove the services
 * Remove the services: `dhti-cli docker -d`